-Students will analyse spoken language transcripts from a wide variety of contexts, from television chat shows to sports commentaries and domestic conversations.
-They will also learn about language issues, with topics including attitudes towards Standard English, Language and Power, and Language and Situation.
-We study this component during year one and revised in year two.
+You will analyse spoken language transcripts from a wide variety of contexts, from television chat shows to sports commentaries and domestic conversations.
+You will also learn about language issues, with topics including attitudes towards Standard English, Language and Power, Language and Situation, and Child Language Acquisition.

-Students will analyse a wide variety of written texts covering a period of 500 years from 1500-2000.
+In this component, you will analyse a wide variety of written texts covering a period of 500 years from 1500-2000.
 We look at how different genres (newspaper reporting, recipes, love letters, etc.) have changed over time.
-They will also be studying written language data from the 21st century, from text messages and chat room language to the language of Twitter and Facebook.
-This component is studied during year two.
+You will also be studying written language data from the 21st century, from text messages and chat room language to the language of Twitter and Facebook.

 Students will collect data from a range of spoken, written and multi-modal texts.
-They will be choose a topic from one of the following areas: language and self-representation; language and gender; language and culture and language diversity.
-We practise this in year one and then complete it in year two.
+They will be choose a topic from one of the following areas: language and self-representation; language and gender; language and culture and language diversity

 • Creative Writing club

 • Songwriting club (Songs in the Key of Wyke)

 • A Quiet Room where you can work at lunchtimes with the supervision of a teacher.